-During the annual Rent Ceremony our Chairman and Trustees march around the Piazza, accompanied by the local Town Crier, to pay the “peppercorn” rent of five red apples and five posies of flowers for a lease on the buildings known as the ‘Protected Lands’.
+Following centuries old traditions, our annual Rent Ceremony marks the Trust’s payment of a “peppercorn” rent of five red apples and five posies of flowers for the lease on the ‘Protected Lands’

 The annual Rent Ceremony takes place in the summer and as well as being a chance for a bit of fun, symbolically satisfies the requirements for the creation of a legal contract between the freeholder and the Trust.